RPG Errata: Cast Away, and Suffering

 But enough about video-games.
 What about RPGs?

 Well, RPGs can’t provide immediate response the same way a video game can.
 The blood pumps differently with finger-twitch action than tensely gripped dice.
 There is naturally more ebb-and-flow of excitement in TTRPGs; but that’s not to say there hasn’t been a lot of polishing done in recent years.
-The languid bookkeeping of yesteryear has been streamlined: I’ve already talked about how “Gold” has become more and more an intangible thing.
-Keeping track of how much money your character has is rarely important anymore, similar to iron-rations and exactly how many arrows in your quiver.
+The languid bookkeeping of yesteryear has been streamlined: I’ve already talked about how “Gold” has become more and more an intangible thing in most RPGs.
+Keeping track of how many coins your character has is rarely important anymore, similar to iron-rations and exactly how many arrows in your quiver.
 RPG-design has decided that encumbrance management, financial budgeting, and asset tracking aren’t as fun as, say, using your “Swift strike” ability to put an arrow in a dragon’s eyeball.

-But is that “the Tyranny of Fun,” or is that just clarity of vision?
-There are people who, when they sit down to role-play, aren’t doing it because they want to see the GP number go up, they want to see new places, overcome monstrous obstacles, and play at being a hero.
+But is that “the Tyranny of Fun” or just clarity of vision?
+There are people who, when they sit down to role-play, aren’t doing it because they want to see the GP number go up.
+They want to see new places, overcome monstrous obstacles, and play at being a hero.
 Is that goal served by making them penny-pinch to be able to afford enough potions of healing to survive?

 The more interesting question for me is: is there value in creating a game where the intended experience is unpleasant?
 The answer is, of course!
 There are hundreds of video games where the actual playing of the game is not particularly fun.
 Octodad, Surgeon Simulator, Getting Over It with Bennett Foddy, bullet-hell shooters, and any number of cruel Kaizo Mario ROM hacks have long proven that there is a market for games that ask the player to suffer.
 It’s tense, absorbing, painful, and then you finally win.
 Ah!
 Isn’t that what it’s all about?